-1 (a) A consent or relinquishment as required by the provisions of section 22-301 §48-22- 2 301 of this code must be written in plain English or, if the person executing the consent or 3 relinquishment does not understand English, in the person's primary language.
-The form of the 4 consent or relinquishment shall include the following, as appropriate: 5 (1) The date, place, and time of the execution of the consent or relinquishment; 6 (2) The name, date of birth, and current mailing address of the person executing the 7 consent or relinquishment; 8 (3) The date, place of birth, and the name or pseudonym ("Baby Boy or Baby Girl 9 ") of the minor child; 10 (4) The fact that the document is being executed more than 72 hours after the birth of the 11 child; 12 (5) If a consent, that the person executing the document is voluntarily and unequivocally 13 consenting to the transfer of legal and physical custody to, and the adoption of the child by, an 14 adoptive parent or parents whose name or names may, but need not be, specified; 15 adoptive parent or parents whose name or names may, but need not be, specified; (6) If a relinquishment, that the person executing the relinquishment voluntarily consents 15 (6) If a relinquishment, that the person executing the relinquishment voluntarily consents 15 16 (6) If a relinquishment, that the person executing the relinquishment voluntarily consents to the permanent transfer of legal and physical custody of the child to the agency for the purposes 15 16 17 (6) If a relinquishment, that the person executing the relinquishment voluntarily consents to the permanent transfer of legal and physical custody of the child to the agency for the purposes of adoption;
+(a) A consent or relinquishment as required by the provisions of §48-22-301 of this code must be written in plain English or, if the person executing the consent or relinquishment does not understand English, in the person's primary language.
+The form of the consent or relinquishment shall include the following, as appropriate:

+5 (1) The date, place, and time of the execution of the consent or relinquishment;

+6 (2) The name, date of birth, and current mailing address of the person executing the 7 consent or relinquishment;

+8 (3) The date, place of birth, and the name or pseudonym ("Baby Boy \\\\\ or Baby Girl 9 ") of the minor child;

+10 (4) The fact that the document is being executed more than 72 hours after the birth of the11 child;

+(5) If a consent, that the person executing the document is voluntarily and unequivocally consenting to the transfer of legal and physical custody to, and the adoption of the child by, an adoptive parent or parents whose name or names may, but need not be, specified;

+(6) If a relinquishment, that the person executing the relinquishment voluntarily consents to the permanent transfer of legal and physical custody of the child to the agency for the purposes of adoption;

+(7) If a consent, that it authorizes the prospective adoptive parents, or if a relinquishment, that it authorizes the agency, to consent to medical treatment of the child pending any adoption proceeding;

-21 (8) That after the consent or relinquishment is signed and acknowledged, it is final and, 22 unless revoked in accordance with the provisions of §48-22-305 of this code, it may not be 23 revoked or set aside for any other reason; 24 (9) That the adoption will forever terminate all parental rights, including any right to visit or 25 communicate with the child and any right of inheritance; 26 (10) That the adoption will forever terminate all parental obligations of the person 27 executing the consent or relinquishment; 28 (11) That the termination of parental rights and obligations is permanent whether or not 29 any agreement for visitation or communication with the child is subsequently performed; 30 (12) That the person executing the consent or relinquishment does so of his or her own 31 free will and the consent or relinquishment has not been obtained by fraud or duress; 32 (13) That the person executing the consent or relinquishment has: 33 (i) Received a copy of the consent or relinquishment; 34 (ii) Been provided the information and afforded the opportunity to participate in the 35 voluntary adoption registry, pursuant to the provisions of §48-23-101 et seq. of this code; 36 (iii) Been advised of the availability of counseling; 37 (iv) Been advised of and provided with copies of the contact preference and personal 38 identifying information disclosure form, and the medical history form established in §48-22-303 of 39 this code, and had the purpose, intent, and utility of those forms explained to them; 40 $\frac{\text{(iv)}}{\text{(v)}}$ Been advised of the consequences of misidentifying the other birth parent; and 41 (v) (vi) If a birth mother, been advised of the obligation to provide the information required 42 by the provisions of §48-22-7 of this code in the case of an unknown father; 43 (14) That the person executing the consent or relinquishment has not received or been 44 promised any money or anything of value for the consent or relinquishment, other than payments 45 authorized by the provisions of 861-2-14h of this code:
+(8) That after the consent or relinquishment is signed and acknowledged, it is final and, unless revoked in accordance with the provisions of §48-22-305 of this code, it may not be revoked or set aside for any other reason; (9) That the adoption will forever terminate all parental rights, including any right to visit or communicate with the child and any right of inheritance; (10) That the adoption will forever terminate all parental obligations of the person executing

+27 the consent or relinquishment;

+(11) That the termination of parental rights and obligations is permanent whether or not any agreement for visitation or communication with the child is subsequently performed;

+30 (12) That the person executing the consent or relinquishment does so of his or her own

+31 free will and the consent or relinquishment has not been obtained by fraud or duress;

+32 (13) That the person executing the consent or relinquishment has:

+33 (i) Received a copy of the consent or relinquishment;

+34 (ii) Been provided the information and afforded the opportunity to participate in the 35 voluntary adoption registry, pursuant to the provisions of §48-23-101 et seq. of this code;

+36 (iii) Been advised of the availability of counseling;

+37 (iv) Been advised of and provided with copies of the contact preference and personal

+38 identifying information disclosure form, and the medical history form established in §48-22-303 of

+39 this code, and had the purpose, intent, and utility of those forms explained to them;

+40 (iv) (v) Been advised of the consequences of misidentifying the other birth parent; and

+41 (v) (vi) If a birth mother, been advised of the obligation to provide the information required 42 by the provisions of §48-22-7 of this code in the case of an unknown father;

+43 (14) That the person executing the consent or relinquishment has not received or been 44 promised any money or anything of value for the consent or relinquishment, other than payments 45 authorized by the provisions of §61-2-14h of this code;